westerndigitalcorporation/RISC-V-Linux/README.md

 Project directory:
 ----------------------------------------------------------------------------------
-The current upstream kernel (v4.19-rc2) boots in QEMU for RISC-V. However, it is still missing some of the HighFive Unleashed specific drivers.
+The current upstream kernel (v4.19-rc2) boots in QEMU for RISC-V. However, it is still missing some of the HiFive Unleashed specific drivers.
 That's why the Linux kernel source tree also has to be hosted out of mainline tree.

 **riscv-linux-conf:**

 It contains the required Linux config file for this project.
 This needs to be copied  to freedom-u-sdk conf directory.

 N.B.
-The Linux config file will only work for HighFive Unleashed board with a GPU card.
+The Linux config file will only work for HiFive Unleashed board with a GPU card.
 You can't use this in a QEMU setup.
 Mainline kernel 4.19-rc2 should boot in QEMU without any issues.

 **riscv-linux:**